 If you read this blog regularly, the “in” part refers to hiding the one part of my identity that is as much a part of me as breathing: Who I am born to love.
 I am married to a woman.

-I want to celebrate and think that people are open minded and that the world is changing.
-I want to cling onto 140 characters when shared in the name of dog.
+I want to celebrate and think that people are open-minded and that the world is changing.
+I want to cling to 140 characters when shared in the name of dog.
 I want to feel proud that someone I don’t know shared a sentiment about a dog who had the eyes of the world cast upon him: And then was set free.

 Would she still tweet me and include my name if she knew my societal-given label?
 Does it matter when we all have the same interest of a dog in mind?

 Some things shouldn’t matter, yet it breaks my heart time and again that they do.
-In that moment, for those characters, the celebration of a dog’s freedom is all that mattered.
+At that moment, for those characters, the celebration of a dog’s freedom is all that mattered.

 I Didn’t Make the Cut